What is a secure information box?

-- The PIB should be sited internally.
+- The SIB should be sited internally.
 If it is fitted externally this would ideally be in a sheltered well-lit area.
 The area should be available without the need for a code or key.

-Premises Information Boxes should provide simple and useable information that is required for the purpose of operational firefighting and rescue.
+Secure Information Boxes should provide simple and useable information that is required for the purpose of operational firefighting and rescue.
 The contents need to be relevant for the building and residents in question.
 The information provided should include but is not limited to: